Thursday, 5 January 2017

 Complications

-Depending on how long the body temperature remains high, complications include:
+Depending entirely on how long the core body temperature remains dangerously high, complications can include:

-• Vital Organ Damage: The brain swells, leading to permanent damage.
+• Vital Organ Damage: Without a quick response, the brain swells, leading to permanent neurological deficits.

-• Rhabdomyolysis: Muscle breakdown that releases toxins into the blood, causing kidney failure.
+• Rhabdomyolysis: Massive muscle breakdown that releases toxic proteins directly into the bloodstream, rapidly causing acute kidney failure.

-• Death: Without rapid cooling, the survival rate drops significantly.
+• Death: Without rapid, aggressive cooling, the survival rate for heatstroke drops incredibly fast.

 Diagnosis

-• Blood Tests: To check for low sodium/potassium and muscle enzymes (signs of muscle breakdown).
+• Blood Tests: To explicitly check for dangerously low sodium/potassium levels and high muscle enzymes (indicating rhabdomyolysis).

 Medical Treatment

-• Ice Water Immersion: The most effective method.
-The patient is placed in a bath of ice water.
+• Ice Water Immersion: Clinically the most effective method for rapid cooling.
+The patient is carefully placed in a tub of ice water.

-• Evaporation Cooling: Misting warm skin with water while fanning warm air over the body.
+• Evaporation Cooling Techniques: Misting the warm skin constantly with cool water while fanning warm air over the body to speed up evaporation.

 No comments: